LOCOSP/git-projects-automate/README.md

 Done.

+*Mac users if wnat to use VS Code as a editor, may have one more step to do
+5. Install Code in PATH
+- Launch VS Code.
+- Open the Command Palette (⇧⌘P) and type 'shell command' to find the Shell Command: Install 'code' command in PATH command.

 # Usage

 To run script navigate to script directory and type if the project should be created on GitLab